-- Challenging management on key assumptions included in their forecast scenarios. - Considering the potential impact of forecast scenarios on the balance sheet, specifically around trade and other receivables, inventory, intangible assets and right of use assets. - Reviewing management's disclosures in relation to the potential impact of Coronavirus.
+- Challenging management on key assumptions included in their forecast scenarios. - Considering the potential impact of forecast scenarios on the balance sheet and banking covenants, specifically around trade and other receivables, inventory, intangible assets and right of use assets. - Reviewing management's disclosures in relation to the potential impact of Coronavirus.